hiltmon/noverse.com/source/_posts/2013-05-04-the-opportunity.markdown

 {% img /images/asset-class-spectrum.png 700 455 %}

-They wanted to start with a large fund mindset, and run the business on an industrial-grade infrastructure in order to meet investor needs, due diligence and to create investor comfort.
+They wanted to start with a large fund mindset, and run the business on an institutional-grade infrastructure in order to meet investor needs, due diligence and to create investor comfort.
 They wanted the right technology up front to enable this kind of fund and to ensure smooth running and excellent control.

 {% pullquote %}
 By the time I arrived at the job interview, I had planned and drawn out a technology architecture flow for the firm based on my own opinions as to how a large diverse asset manager should operate. {" It was *the ideal*, my idea of how a Hedge Fund and it's technology *should* work. "} In a nutshell, it was workflow based, tightly integrated, and designed to flex and scale.